eForms Logo

 Texas Custody (Parenting) Plan

-A Texas custody (parenting) plan is a document outlining the rights and responsibilities of each parent as part of a custody order.
-Legally required in Texas for cases involving a minor child, parents should work together to create a parenting plan that serves the child’s best interest.
-In Texas, custody is referred to as “conservatorship.”
+A Texas custody (parenting) plan is a document outlining the rights and responsibilities of each parent as part of a custody or "conservatorship" order.
+Legally required in Texas for cases involving a minor child, parents must work together to create a parenting plan that serves the child's best interest.

 How to File for Custody in Texas